IrvanWijayaSardam/NewsApi/readme.md

 # JustNews
-News App for searching headline news, select sources by category,select news by sources - Native app written in Kotlin - MVVM,Dagger Hilt,ViewBinding,Paging 3,Load image using Glide.
+News App for searching headline news, select sources by category,select news by sources - Native app written in Kotlin -
+- MVVM
+- Dagger Hilt
+- ViewBinding
+- Paging 3
+- Load image using Glide.
+- Navigation Component

 Overview : an App to helps users stay up-to-date on the latest headlines news.